The John and Ken Show

-The John and Ken Show is an American talk radio show, hosted by John Chester Kobylt and Kenneth Robertson Chiampou.
-The show airs Monday thru Friday, from 1 p.m. to 4 p.m.
+The John and Ken Show was an American talk radio show, hosted by John Chester Kobylt and Kenneth Robertson Chiampou.
+The show aired Monday thru Friday, from 1 p.m. to 4 p.m.
 Pacific Time on KFI AM 640, a local Southern California talk radio station.
-The program is one of the most listened to local talk radio programs in the United States and draws an estimated weekly audience of approximately 1.2 million listeners each week.
+The program was one of the most listened to local talk radio programs in the United States and drew an estimated weekly audience of approximately 1.2 million listeners.

 History

 Origins in New Jersey

 John Kobylt was born to a working class Catholic family in Paterson, New Jersey.
 His father, Chester, was born in Poland and, like many Europeans of his time, was greatly affected by the German aggression.
 He was taken from his family and held in a Nazi labor camp for five years.
 He then joined the British military and eventually immigrated to the U.S., where he married a Polish-American woman, Helen.
 Chester and Helen had two sons, John and Richard, and lived a fairly typical working-class life in northern New Jersey.
 John entered the radio business as a sportswriter after dropping out of Seton Hall University.

 Ken Chiampou, a native of Brentwood, New York, was a certified public accountant and had graduated from the University at Buffalo, working in corporate audits for a Big Eight firm.
 Both worked in the Elmira-Corning market in New York state in the late 1980s, Kobylt as a disc jockey at WENY and Chiampou at the station's cross-town rival WELM.

 Kobylt and Chiampou first worked together in 1988 for a radio station in Atlantic City, New Jersey.
-According to Kobylt, the show was named "The Odd Couple" by a producer who was the "stupidest man on two legs."
+According to Kobylt, the show was named "The Odd Couple" by a producer who was the "stupidest man on two legs".
 Kobylt became program director of WOND.
 One of their earliest pranks was while they hosted mornings at 103.7 WMGM.
 They started a food drive for rival 95.1 WAYV's morning DJ Russ Monroe after he was fired a week before Christmas.
 The pair, as part of the prank, called WAYV live on the air to solicit a donation, which led to a hang up.